xanxer6rB/forge-kasm/README.md

 You do not need casaos to use this, just docker and docker-compose

-# Build and create a kasmVNC container
+# Build and create kasmVNC container

-docker-compose up -d
+Use command on compose file: docker-compose up -d

 # Build script
 forge-kasm.sh is a build script in testing that is used inside of the kasm container to finish setup.